-Chris Paul says he’s “at peace” with the Clippers’ decision to “part ways” with him and is looking forward to his next NBA opportunity, ESPN relays.
-Paul commented on his exile with People Magazine.
+Chris Paul says he’s “at peace” with the Clippers’ decision to “part ways” with him and is looking forward to his next NBA opportunity, according to Jordan Greene of People Magazine (hat tip to ESPN).

 “I’m actually at peace with everything,” he said.
 “More than anything, I’m excited about being around and getting a chance to play a small role in whatever anything looks like next.”